Ezs377/Programming-notes/Oblivion modding.md

 4. The three tabs on the right are Common Data, Lighting, Interior Data.
 Lighting sets the lighting colors, Interior Data sets the name of the cell and the owner of the cell (select Player to own it, select Player Faction to allow companions)
 5. The cell should show up in the Cell View window list
 6. Select an interior object from the object window and drag to the render window to display it.
 Something should pop up.

+Basically, the worldspaces are divided into their own cells, exterior cells are designated as part of the land grid, however all interior cells are grouped as part of the 'Interior' worldspace.
+Hence we need to edit the 'Interior' worldspace first, then add a new interior cell.

 Double clicking an object in the render window will bring up the reference window.
 ![[Pasted image 20240627000730.png]]